Synthetic data, as the name says, is something that is artificially made by AI programs.

 Also, the fact that digitization has paved the way for companies to capture our data to train their ML models.
 This isn’t an issue for us as long as they use our data to generate revenue.

-But the big problem occurs when the hacker breaks into a system and is able to retrieve sensitive data.
+But the big problem occurs when the hacker breaks into a system and can retrieve sensitive data.

 Though it looks promising, studies reveal that the identity of 80% of credit card holders can be re-identified from the last 3 transactions and 87% of them are at risk if their birth date, gender, and postcode are exposed.